meerk40t/poboy/README.md

 While this was originally written for use within that program it became quickly clear that this program work would benefit other especially since a reduce set of the same features would still result in a very nice PO file editor.
 So there is considerable utility to this as a standalone program.
 Also, with the MeerK40t plugin system there is no actual need for this program to be directly included into the larger source.

+It also became quite clear that the needed functionality for the message extraction and catalog reading was well done within the `babel` project however directly including this as a requirement would also require `pytz` as a requirement and nothing about the messages functionality depended on that code.
+So there is a hard fork at python-babel/2.9.1 of the messages code.
+And edits made to just this part of the functionality.

 ## Goals

 While the current goal is to work for the original purpose considerable work will go into making this work generic po-editing applications.
 This should be considered a stand-alone application but the feature set will be strongly geared towards it's use within MeerK40t.